pbottari/Cybersecurity-/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-Jump Box (10.0.0.5)
+- Jump Box (10.0.0.5)
-Web-1    (10.1.0.4)
+- Web-1    (10.1.0.4)
-Web-2    (10.1.0.6)
+- Web-2    (10.1.0.6)
-Web-3    (10.1.0.7)
+- Web-3    (10.1.0.7)

-- We have installed the Filebeat and Metricbeat on the following machines: Web-1, Web-2, Web-3
+- We have installed the Filebeat and Metricbeat on the following machines: Web-1, Web-2, Web-3.
 - These Beats allow us to collect the following information from each machine:

-   - Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+   - *Filebeat* collects elasticsearch log data, log evens and ship them to the monitoriung cluster.
+The recent logs are visible in Kibana on the monitoring page.
-   - Metricbeat periodically collects metrics from the operating system and from services running on the server.
-It takes the metrics and statistics that it collects and ships them to outputs such as Elasticsearch or Logstash.
+   - *Metricbeat* Collect metrics from your systems and services.
+It is a lightweight way to send system and service statistics, from CPU to memory, Redis to NGINX, and more.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+- SSH into the control node and follow the steps below:
-- Copy the install_elk.yml playbook file to /etc/ansible/
+	- Copy the `install_elk.yml` playbook file to the ansible directory `etc/ansible`
-- Update the hosts file on /etc/ansible to include your new elk VM bny adding the line 10.0.0.4 ansible_pythin_interpreter=/usr/bin/python3 under the [elk] section.
+	- Update the hosts file located at `etc/ansible` to include your new elk VM by adding the line `10.0.0.4 ansible_pythin_interpreter=/usr/bin/python3` under `[elk]` header.
-- Run the playbook, and navigate to http://[your_elk_server_ip]:5601/app/kibana to check that the installation worked as expected.
+	- Run the playbook, and navigate to `http://[your_elk_server_ip]:5601/app/kibana` to check that the installation worked as expected.

-Installing Filebeat:
+-Installing Filebeat:

 	- Download the filebeat configuration template with the following command: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
 	- Edit lines #1106 and #1806 by replacing the IP address with the IP address of your ELK machine.
 	- Save the file in  /etc/ansible/files/filebeat-config.yml.
 	- Creat a filebeat playbook and save at /etc/ansible/filebeat-playbookl.yml
 	- Run the playbook by running the command: ansible-playbook /etc/ansible/filebeat_playbook.yml
 	- After the playbook completes, follow the steps below to confirm that the ELK stack is receiving logs from your DVWA machines
  	- Navigate back to the Filebeat installation page on the ELK server GUI.
 		- On the same page, scroll to Step 5: Module Status and click Check Data.
 		- Scroll to the bottom of the page and click Verify Incoming Data.
 	- You should begin seeing information such as the following:

 <img src="https://github.com/pbottari/Cybersecurity-/blob/main/Diagrams/Filebeat1.png">

-Installing Metricbeat:
+- Installing Metricbeat:

 	- Download the metribeat configuration template with the following command: curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml
 	- Edit lines #96 by replacing the IP address with the IP address of your ELK machine.
 	- Save the file in  /etc/ansible/files/metricbeat-config.yml.
 	- Creat a metric playbook and save at /etc/ansible/metricbeat-playbookl.yml
 	- Run the playbook by running the command: ansible-playbook /etc/ansible/metricbeat_playbook.yml
 	- After the playbook completes, follow the steps below to confirm that the ELK stack is receiving logs from your DVWA machines
 	- Navigate back to the metricbeat installation page on the ELK server GUI.
 		- On the same page, scroll to Step 5: Module Status and click Check Data.
 		- Scroll to the bottom of the page and click Verify Incoming Data.
 	- You should begin seeing information such as the following:

 <img src="https://github.com/pbottari/Cybersecurity-/blob/main/Diagrams/metricbeat1.png">